List of presidents of Cartoon Network

-The following is a list of presidents of the cable television network Cartoon Network.
+The following are presidents of the American entertainment company The Cartoon Network, Inc.

 Betty Cohen (1992–2001)

-Betty Cohen became the first president of Cartoon Network in 1992, a position she held until her resignation in 2001.
-Cohen had previously worked as the manager of marketing for the Cable Health Network in 1982 and as the director of on-air promotion and interstitial programming for Nickelodeon from 1984 to 1988.
+Betty Cohen became the first president of The Cartoon Network, Inc. in 1992, a position she held until her resignation in 2001.
+Cohen had previously worked as the manager of marketing for the Cable Health Network in 1982, and as the director of on-air promotion and interstitial programming for Nickelodeon from 1984 to 1988.
 Under Cohen's leadership, Cartoon Network became a global phenomenon with asset value of nearly $3 billion.
-Cohen stepped down from her post on June 18, 2001, stating "I was afraid I would die the queen of cartoons."
+Cohen resigned from her post on June 18, 2001, stating "I was afraid I would die the queen of cartoons."
 She was succeeded by Jim Samples.

-Under Cohen's watch, network brands such as Toonami, the Cartoon Cartoons, Cartoon Cartoon Fridays, and Cartoon Orbit were introduced, as well as original series such as Space Ghost Coast to Coast, What a Cartoon!, Dexter's Laboratory, Johnny Bravo, Cow and Chicken, The Powerpuff Girls, Ed, Edd n Eddy, and Courage the Cowardly Dog.
+Under Cohen's leadership, network brands such as Toonami, the Cartoon Cartoons, Cartoon Cartoon Fridays, and Cartoon Orbit were introduced, as well as original series such as Space Ghost Coast to Coast, What a Cartoon!, Dexter's Laboratory, Johnny Bravo, Cow and Chicken, The Powerpuff Girls, Ed, Edd n Eddy, and Courage the Cowardly Dog.
 Dexter's Laboratory, in particular, was one of her favorite animated shows.